kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-03-cert-mgt-issuer-not-created.md

 ## Symptom

-Whey you try to create an Issuer CR using `cert.gardener.cloud/v1alpha1`, the resource is not created.
+When you try to create an Issuer CR using `cert.gardener.cloud/v1alpha1`, the resource is not created.
 There are no logs in the `cert-management` controller.

 ## Cause

-The Namespece in which the Issuer CR was cretaed is incorrect.
+The Namespace in which the Issuer CR was created is incorrect.
 By default, the `cert-management` watches the `default` Namespace for all Issuer CRs.

 ## Remedy

-Make sure if you created the Issuer CR in the `default` Namespace.
+Make sure that you created the Issuer CR in the `default` Namespace.
 Run:

 ```bash
 kubectl get issuers -A